bae4969/html/README.md

 	Can List

-		1. index page
+		1. index(main) page, content page

-		2. content page
+		3. Can log in, out

-		3. Log in, out
+		4. Can write content, but does not finish design

 //////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////